Salesforce Flow vs Apex in 2026: A Decision Matrix for Admins, Developers & Consultants

 Side-by-side capability table, governor-limit comparison, 12 real-world scenarios, and the 70/30 rule that ends the argument.

 The "Flow vs Apex" debate is the longest-running culture war on the Salesforce platform.
-It used to matter — early Flow had real performance gaps.
-In 2026, the two tools live alongside each other, and the question isn't which but when.
+It used to matter, because early Flow had real performance gaps.
+In 2026, the two tools live alongside each other, and the question is not which but when.
+This article gives you a concrete decision framework.
+A side-by-side capability table, a governor-limits comparison, twelve specific scenarios with the right answer for each, and the pattern senior consultants use to combine the two.

 Side-by-side capabilities